 At peak production, the Solar-to-EV project will produce enough energy to power 59 homes.
 The clean energy produced is equivalent to removing 189,216 pounds of carbon dioxide from the atmosphere each year, the same as planting 2,788 trees annually, or the equivalent to removing 21 cars from the road each year.
 When driven on electricity, EVs offer zero tailpipe emissions as well as no emissions overall when the electricity is directly from solar power.

-The Solar-to-EV project not only aims to encourage EV drivers to visit the Zoo and Balboa Park, but will also provide displays onsite and online to educate visitors about the usefulness of batteries that can store solar energy, the benefits of driving EVs, and the role that the system plays in driving sustainability forward.
+High tech components The Solar-to-EV project not only aims to encourage EV drivers to visit the Zoo and Balboa Park, but will also provide displays onsite and online to educate visitors about the usefulness of batteries that can store solar energy, the benefits of driving EVs, and the role that the system plays in driving sustainability forward.

 “San Diego Zoo is delighted to be part of a project that sets the stage for the future,” said John Dunlap, Director of the San Diego Zoo.